 Viewing 1 - 30 of 73 total listings on page 1 of restaurants.

 - 25150 N.C.
 Highway 12, across from the KOA Campground

 - (252) 987-1200

 Expect great food and awesome service at the Atlantic Coast Cafe in Waves — featuring a comfortable, clean, casual beach atmosphere, friendly staff and free WiFi.
 It’s open for breakfast, lunch and dinner.
-Stop in for great breakfasts and fresh coffee, lunches that showcase stuffed grilled wraps, great burgers, unique Reubens (crab cake, shrimp, classic), their famous marinated or Cajun grilled tuna, possibly the best chicken strips east of the Mississippi, delicately fried seafood baskets, mac ‘n cheese to die for (three versions of it), a hefty chef salad, double-shelled fish tacos, creamy shrimp & grits and lots more, including a kids menu.
+Stop in for great breakfasts and fresh coffee, lunches that showcase stuffed grilled wraps, tasty burgers, unique Reubens (crab cake, shrimp, classic), their famous marinated or Cajun grilled tuna, possibly the best chicken strips east of the Mississippi, delicately fried seafood baskets, a hefty chef salad, double-shelled fish tacos, creamy shrimp and grits and lots more, including a kids menu.
 Smoothies, café mochas/lattes, chai tea, fresh muffins, killer desserts and a variety of sodas, juices, beer and wine all add up to an enjoyable and affordable Hatteras Island meal.
 The full menu is available for take-out.

 - 58646 N.C.
 Highway 12